-During the installation process the user has to verify the integrity and authenticity of the software as described in the Evaluated Configuration Guide [10].
-The base software installed from the CD allows the user to perform this verification by checking the digital signature of the packages.
+During the installation process the user has to verify the integrity and authenticity of the downloaded software as described in the Security Guide [10].
+The base software installed from the CD/DVD allows the user to perform this verification by checking the digital signatures of the ISO images and the additional packages.

-For a detailed listing of the software packages please refer to chapter 2 of this report.
+For a precise listing of packages making up the TOE please refer either to chapter 2.3 of the Security Target [7] or chapter 2 of this report.